 The Piedmont Bird Club adopted Country Park in 2004.
 The Conservation Committee and other volunteers from the Club join together twice a year to help improve the local environment by picking up trash at the Greensboro park for PBC’s Adopt-a-Park project.
 During the breeding season we monitor and service the nest boxes.

+These Fall and Spring Park Cleanups now take place at Price Park/Highwoods Trail.
 Look for Adopt-a-Park signs at the entrances.
 Do a good deed, share some time with your colleagues, and spot a few good birds along the way.
 Buckets and grabbers are provided.

-Fall Park Cleanup: mid-late October at Country Park
+Fall Park Cleanup: early October

-Spring Park Cleanup: early March at Price Park
+Spring Park Cleanup: early April

 The goal of Birdhouse monitoring is to help have the highest fledging success possible, especially with bluebirds.